lsncibb/microbiomeGWAS/README.md

 Writing the output file...Done

-The result will be save as "microbiome.GWAS.Demo.data.result.txt" in the current folder (default) or the directory you specified.
+The result will be saved as "microbiome.GWAS.Demo.data.result.txt" in the current folder (default) or the directory you specified.

 ## Memory requirement and computation speed